bgrayburn/CV/CV/Rayburn_CV.md

 - Designed and implemented testing strategy for game client and backend server
 - Implemented base abstractions along other engineers
 - Implemented game components in godot
-- Designed and implemented a user server to manage authentication, authorization, and game session management
+- Designed and implemented a user server to manage authentication, authorization, and game session management in Python

 ### Software Engineer Manager : Ellevation Education
 *February 2022 -September 2022*

 - Continued role as project Technical Lead
 - Managed 2 direct reports, a new hire, and a long-term employee
-- Implemented a program for non-engineer employees to interview to become entry level engineers after demonstrating sufficient skills as well as providing support for gaining those skills.
+- Implemented a program for non-engineer employees to interview to become entry level engineers after demonstrating sufficient skills as well as providing support for gaining those skills
 - Received leadership coaching from professional engineering leadership coach

 ### Senior Software Engineer : Ellevation Education
 *January 2020 - February 2022*

-- Technical Lead for project after 8 months.
+- Technical Lead for project after 8 months
 - Prepare iterative technical project plans with risks and off-ramps
+- Developed toward those plans, programming in C#, JavaScript, and TypeScript
 - Develop Terraform / Infrastructure code to deploy our software
 - Setup analytics systems to monitor our deployments and scale/adjust when appropriate
 - Team was responsible for maintaining legacy system through large-scale growth as well as building a new system to better operate at large-scale